 I’ll miss you, Nanna.
 Much love.

-Rind of 3 lemons–Juice of large lemons; 1/2 lb caster sugar; 1/4 lb butter.
+Rind and juice of 3 large lemons; 1/2 lb caster sugar; 1/4 lb butter.
 2 eggs

 Grate the rind carefully, removing just the yellow ‘zest’ but none of the white pith.
 Squeeze the juice from the fruit.
 Put lemon peel and juice, sugar and butter into double saucepan or basin over hot water and cook, stirring from time to time, until the butter and sugar have melted.
 Add the well-beaten eggs and continue cooking until the mixture coats the back of a wooden spoon.